zyzalfors/NFSHSSaveEditor/README.md

 # Need for Speed High Stakes/Road Challenge Save Editor
 This command-line tool allows users to read and edit save files for the PlayStation game Need for Speed High Stakes/Road Challenge.
-It supports US, EU, AU saves, with some compatibility for JP save.
+It supports US, EU, AU saves, with some compatibility for JP saves.
 It supports any format, such as .gme or .psv, containing save data.
 ```
 The usage is:
 -help                                                               Show this help screen